-Topics Scoped Into the ES Climate Change ( Scoping In is agreed - refer to recommendations in this review) The applicant will need to acknowledge the wider context surrounding air travel, climate change an targets in relation to the project (CC1). d national climate Clarification is sought on which scenario from the "Jet zero: further technical consultation" will be us modelling of both scenarios proposed (CC2). sed to inform the Clarification is sought on whether the climate change assessment will only include ground operation ns ( CC3 ).
-Please ensure that the most appropriate carbon budget is used to assess significance and is its used e is justified ( CC4 ).
-The applicant will need to provide more detail in regard to the following aspects of the climate resilie (CC5): ence assessment Identify the scale and scope of the project, including design life Identify the climate change projections for use in the assessment Identify key climatic variables relevant to the project Identify likely effects Provide an outline of the method to be used to determine significance in regard to climate change a significance adaptation and effect In 7.5.29 a reference should be provided for this quote (CC6).
-In 7.5.31 a specific page reference should be provided to the location of the approach set out in the Policy Statement (CC7).
-Airports National The assessment should also account for 'indirect GHG's' in line with IPCC GWP evidence (CC8).
-It is assumed that data on the stock supplies for the retail units will be available or at the very least Evidence should be provided to demonstrate that the emissions will be less than the 1% ^ threshold often account for very high quantities of emissions (CC9).
-Public Health and Wellbeing ( Scoping In is agreed - refer to recommendations in this review) When gathering the baseline conditions, if any further sensitive human receptors are identified, the considered within the HIA (PHW1) se should also be Clarity is required regarding how the health effects of air pollution will be assessed ( PHW 2 ).
-The Public Health and Well Being chapter should assess against the 2021 WHO Air Quality Guidel based on the most recent synthesis of the medical evidence (PHW3) ines which are The HIA is narrow in its approach to consideration of Air Quality.
-The Applicant should consider the health including exposure of the future users within the airport boundary (PHW4) full range of risks to For the HIA, full considerations of all locations where people may be exposed to air pollution over d periods should be considered (PHW5). lifferent averaging The Applicant should provide quantitative information on air pollution in relation to WHO guidelines Assessment to allow the HIA to fully assess the health effects (PHW6). in the Air Quality There is no information on the methodology for going from the air quality impact at individual recept populations.
-This needs to be provided (PHW7). tors to the impact on
+Topics Scoped Into the ES Climate Change (Scoping In is agreed - refer to recommendations in this review) The applicant will need to acknowledge the wider context surrounding air travel, climate change and national climate targets in relation to the project (CC1).
+Clarification is sought on which scenario from the "Jet zero: further technical consultation" will be used to inform the modelling of both scenarios proposed (CC2).
+Clarification is sought on whether the climate change assessment will only include ground operations (CC3).
+Please ensure that the most appropriate carbon budget is used to assess significance and is its use is justified (CC4).
+The applicant will need to provide more detail in regard to the following aspects of the climate resilience assessment (CC5): Identify the scale and scope of the project, including design life Identify the climate change projections for use in the assessment Identify key climatic variables relevant to the project Identify likely effects Provide an outline of the method to be used to determine significance in regard to climate change adaptation and effect significance In 7.5.29 a reference should be provided for this quote (CC6).
+In 7.5.31 a specific page reference should be provided to the location of the approach set out in the Airports National Policy Statement (CC7).
+The assessment should also account for 'indirect GHG's' in line with IPCC GWP evidence (CC8).
+It is assumed that data on the stock supplies for the retail units will be available or at the very least estimates produced.
+Evidence should be provided to demonstrate that the emissions will be less than the 1% [^] threshold as consumables often account for very high quantities of emissions (CC9).
+Public Health and Wellbeing (Scoping In is agreed - refer to recommendations in this review) When gathering the baseline conditions, if any further sensitive human receptors are identified, these should also be considered within the HIA (PHW1) Clarity is required regarding how the health effects of air pollution will be assessed (PHW2).
+The Public Health and Well Being chapter should assess against the 2021 WHO Air Quality Guidelines which are based on the most recent synthesis of the medical evidence (PHW3) The HIA is narrow in its approach to consideration of Air Quality.
+The Applicant should consider the full range of risks to health including exposure of the future users within the airport boundary (PHW4) For the HIA, full considerations of all locations where people may be exposed to air pollution over different averaging periods should be considered (PHW5).
+The Applicant should provide quantitative information on air pollution in relation to WHO guidelines in the Air Quality Assessment to allow the HIA to fully assess the health effects (PHW6).
+There is no information on the methodology for going from the air quality impact at individual receptors to the impact on populations.
+This needs to be provided (PHW7).